General information about the National Wildlife Refuge

 The Seney National Wildlife Refuge was built on the remains of the Great Manistique Swamp, an elevated sandy wetland in the center of the Upper Peninsula.
 After the forests were heavily exploited from 1880-1910, developers attempted to drain the swamp for farmland.
 The drainage failed, leaving behind a wetland criss-crossed by canals, ditches and drainage ponds.
 Much of the land was then abandoned due to unpaid land taxes.

-Altitude above sea level: Seney National Wildlife Refuge
+Altitude above sea level: Seney NWR

 590 ft